ros-navigation/navigation2/nav2_smac_planner/lattice_primitives/README.md

 ## Usage
 Run the primitive generator by using the following command
 ```
-python3 generate_motion_primitives.py
+python3 generate_motion_primitives.py [--config]
 ```

 To adjust the settings to fit your particular needs you can edit the parameters in the [config.json](config.json) file.
+Alternatively, you can create your own file and pass it in using the --config flag.

 ## Parameters ##
+Note: None of these parameters have defaults.
+They all must be specified through the [config.json](config.json) file.

-**motion_model** (string, default="ackermann")
+**motion_model** (string)

 The type of motion model used.
 Accepted values:
-- `Ackermann`: Only forward moving trajectories
+- `ackermann`: Only forward and reversing trajectories
-- `Diff`: Forward moving trajectories + rotation in place by a single angular bin
+- `diff`: Forward moving trajectories + rotation in place by a single angular bin
-- `Omni`: Forward moving trajectories + rotation in place by a single angular bin + sideways sliding motions
+- `omni`: Forward moving trajectories + rotation in place by a single angular bin + sideways sliding motions
 </br>
 </br>

 **turning_radius** (float)

-The minimum turning radius of the robot (in metres)
+The minimum turning radius of the robot (in meters)
 </br>
 </br>

 **grid_resolution** (float)

-The resolution of the grid (in metres) used to create the lattice.
+The resolution of the grid (in meters) used to create the lattice.
 If the grid resolution is too large for the turning radius then the generator will not return a good result.
 This is clearly seen in the 5cm resolution/2m turning radius sample.
 </br>
 </br>